joshbuchea/amazon-affiliate-link-localizer/readme.txt

 = 1.5.1 =
 * Bug fix - the search redirects were not working properly

+= 1.6 =
+* Added a fallback geolocation service in case the Google API fails

 == Upgrade Notice ==

 = 1.5 =